iov-one/docs/docs/iov-name-service/clients/02-address-derivation.md

 ---
 id: address-derivation
-title: Addresses Derivation
+title: Generate an IOV address
-sidebar_label:  Address Derivation
+sidebar_label:  Generate an IOV address
 ---

-IOV uses industry standard technology to derive cryptographic key pairs and blockchain addresses from a secret mnemonic.
+The IOV Name Service uses industry standard technology to derive cryptographic key pairs and blockchain addresses from a secret mnemonic.
 The first step is to derive an Ed25519 key pair from the secret.
 The address is then derived from the public key in a second step.